Estuary

 Cons

-• Connectivity: While ODI can integrate with many different technologies, it’s not quite out of the box.
-Even with Snowflake, you need to download a driver and configure.
+• Connectivity: While ODI can integrate with many different technologies, it’s not out of the box.
+Even with Snowflake, you need to download and configure a driver.
 For applications, it relies on Oracle Fusion application adapters.

 • Complexity for Non-Oracle Users: While ODI integrates seamlessly with Oracle databases, it may be less intuitive or complex to set up and use for organizations not heavily invested in Oracle products.